by Tim Gilmore, 6/26/2017

 In early 1896, in the buildup to the Spanish-American War, future Governor Napoleon Bonaparte Broward begins running guns from Jacksonville to Cuba, which has just declared its independence from Spain, and the writer Stephen Crane sets out from Jacksonville as a war correspondent to Cuba on a boat that sinks, leaving him lost at sea for 30 hours in a dinghy, a disaster he describes in the short story “The Open Boat,” which he writes in a Jacksonville brothel.

-The war leaves behind a fort that never saw action high on a bluff near Fort Caroline and Camp Cuba Libre where the neighborhood of Panama Park will be built.
+The war leaves behind a fort that never saw action high on a bluff near Fort Caroline and Camp Cuba Libre in the eastern portion of the neighborhood of Springfield.

 They call World War I the “war to end all wars.”
 Doesn’t work.
-The National Guard had been practicing at Black Point on the St. Johns River in the vicinity of the former Camp Milton, so when Archduke Franz Ferdinand is assassinated in Sarajevo in the summer of 1914, Black Point becomes Camp Johnston, with more than 600 buildings and the nation’s second largest rifle range.
+The National Guard had been practicing at Black Point on the St. Johns River 14 miles inland from the former Camp Milton, so when Archduke Franz Ferdinand is assassinated in Sarajevo in the summer of 1914, Black Point becomes Camp Joseph E. Johnston, with more than 600 buildings and the nation’s second largest rifle range.

 The National Guard returns with the end of the war in 1919, Camp Johnston becomes Camp Foster, the country trudges through the Great Depression until the creation of a new military industry in World War II yanks the economy from its long slog.
 Black Point is commissioned Naval Air Station Jacksonville in October 1940.